WELLNESS EXAMS/PREVENTIVE CARE

 - Cryosurgery – Using our cryosurgery device, we can remove small skin growths on our patients painlessly without the need for anesthesia.

 - Laser therapy – Our Class IV therapeutic laser can be used to reduce the pain from arthritis or injury, speed wound healing, and reduce pain and swelling after surgery.

 For pets requiring more advanced diagnostic procedures (ultrasound, endoscopy, MRI/CT scan), treatment (chemotherapy, radiation therapy), or more complicated surgical procedures (orthopedic surgery, complex dental procedures) we maintain close ties with board-certified veterinary specialists in the St. Louis area and at the University of Missouri Veterinary Teaching Hospital in Columbia.

 We provide boarding services for both dogs and cats.
 Dogs are housed in spacious indoor runs that are heated and air-conditioned.
-Cats are housed in individual cages with a resting bench and “hidey hole.”
-We provide a premium maintenance pet food or you are welcome to provide your pet’s own food if you prefer.
+Cats are housed in individual cages with a resting bench and “hidey-hole.”
+We provide premium maintenance pet food or you are welcome to provide your pet’s own food if you prefer.
 Dogs must be current on vaccination for DAPP (distemper, hepatitis, parainfluenza, and parvovirus), bordetella, canine influenza, and rabies.
 Cats must be current on vaccination for distemper, upper respiratory virus, and rabies.
 Any pet found to have fleas and ticks on arrival will be treated at the owner’s expense.
-We do not admit or discharge animals from the boarding facility on Sundays.
+We only admit or discharge animals from the boarding facility during normal business hours.

 Grooming services are available from Aunt Tina’s Dog House.
 Please call 573-760-0665 for an appointment.